 The following descriptions of our capital stock and certain provisions of our amended and restated certificate of incorporation and amended and restated bylaws are summaries and are qualified by reference to the amended and restated certificate of incorporation and the amended and restated bylaws that will be in effect upon completion of this offering.
 Copies of these documents will be filed with the SEC as exhibits to our registration statement, of which this prospectus is a part.
 The descriptions of the common stock and preferred stock reflect changes to our capital structure that will occur upon the completion of this offering.
-Prior to the effectiveness of the registration statement of which this prospectus is a part, we will be reorganized from a New York limited liability company to a Delaware corporation, as described more fully under "Reorganization."
+On October 5, 2012, we reorganized from a New York limited liability company to a Delaware corporation, as described more fully under "Reorganization."